Investment books I have read

 Various books by Jim Rogers of the Quantum Fund

-I got into macro economic predictions for a while, playing the game that almost everybody else plays (which is why it’s such a bad game to get into).
-It didn’t take me long to see that this was either a game for short term traders or for people who wanted to bet on decade long themes… neither of which was me.
+I got into macroeconomic predictions for a while, playing the game that almost everybody else plays (which is why it’s such a bad game to get into).
+It didn’t take me long to see that this was either a game for short-term traders or for people who wanted to bet on decade-long themes… neither of which was me.

 The Intelligent Asset Allocator (William Bernstein)

 This book is awesome (dude).
 Just about everything I know now is down to this book.
 It very clearly lays out the ideas behind Modern Portfolio Theory and easily sold me on it since it requires almost no effort to apply.
 After reading this I adjusted my portfolio to a split between US, UK, European and Japanese index trackers and I think a bond tracker too.
 I’m still on the side of the efficient market to a large extent, certainly for people who don’t have an interest in stock picking.
 However, this book also covers bubbles in history and how markets may be predictable.
-It also talks about how value investing has the best long term results, how good companies are usually bad investments and bad companies are usually good investments.
+It also talks about how value investing has the best long-term results, and how good companies are usually bad investments and bad companies are usually good investments.

 The Intelligent Investor (Benjamin Graham)

 I was moved to by this book because it is mentioned in The Intelligent Asset Allocator.
-This is my favorite investing book so far.
+This is my favourite investing book so far.
 It clearly demonstrates how the market swings from one extreme to another, extrapolating the last year’s earnings off into the distant future instead of taking them as part and parcel of any normal business cycle.
 I have the 1946 version and will at some point get the newest version to see what the differences are.

 What Has Worked in Investing (Tweedy Browne)